Pathways370

 Identified Learning Need

 As physical third spaces fade and online ones take their place, the sense of community has moved into the digital realm, eroding our capacity to feel grounded and connected in the spaces we physically inhabit.
-Having a solid and stable connection to the space around them allows people to participate in a diversity of rich experiences, helping them form a strong local identity in their community of practice (Wenger 1999).
-Research has shown that a sense of community and identity fosters a deeper sense of interconnectedness (Pei et al., 2023), and the feedback and dialogue that emerges from extended interactions between community members encourages inquiry-based experiential learning (Dewey, 1938).
+Having a solid, stable connection to the space around them allows people to participate in a diversity of rich experiences, helping them form a strong local identity within their community of practice (Wenger 1999).
+Research has shown that a sense of community and identity fosters a deeper sense of interconnectedness (Pei et al., 2023), and that the feedback and dialogue that emerge from extended interactions among community members encourage inquiry-based experiential learning (Dewey, 1938).
 Shared experience through interpersonal relationships and interactions, such as discussions, storytelling, and games, are key to developing critical skills such as communication and collaborative problem-solving (Panqueva, 2000).
 Building a community through shared immersive experiences can help cultivate a deeper sense of belonging and learning.

 - There is a need to strengthen people’s connection to their surroundings to support participation in diverse and meaningful experiences that shape identity within a community of practice (Wenger, 1999).